Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Handheld

 Handheld vacuums are small and portable, making them the perfect choice for cleaning small messes as well as hard-to-reach areas.
-While older handheld vacuums couldn’t compete with standard models in terms of power and performance, today’s models have excellent suction, allowing them to pick up just as much as an upright model.
-They can be corded or cordless, though a cordless model is generally recommended for ideal ease of use.
+While older handheld vacuums couldn’t compete with standard models in terms of power and performance, today’s models have excellent suction, allowing them to pick up just as much as upright models.
+They can be corded or cordless, though cordless models are generally recommended for ideal ease of use.

 FAQs

-While you now know more about choosing the best vacuum for your home, you might still be looking for more information about how to use it.
+While you now know more about choosing the best vacuum for your home, you might want some additional information about how to use it.
 Here are answers to some of the most frequently asked questions about choosing and using a vacuum.

 The right type of vacuum for you depends on the size of your home, the type of flooring you have, and a number of other factors.
 This guide should provide advice for choosing the best vacuum for your particular situation.